-- Leverage our LAT platform technology to improve the attributes of approved drugs in large markets.
-We plan to employ our LAT platform technology to develop additional prodrugs that have improved properties over approved drugs and address unmet medical needs in large, established markets.
-We intend to develop prodrugs of FDA-approved drugs in multiple therapeutic areas. - Advance the development of our pipeline product candidates.
-We plan to advance the development of our lead product candidates, KP415, for the treatment of ADHD and KP201/IR (APAP-free), for the short-term management of acute pain.
-We plan to initiate PK and human abuse liability studies related to KP415 and KP201/IR, respectively, in 2017.
-We also anticipate beginning a pivotal efficacy trial for KP415 in 2017.
-We are also developing KP511/ER, for the management of pain severe enough to require daily, around-the-clock, long-term opioid treatment and for which alternative treatment options are inadequate, KP511/IR, for the short duration management of acute pain, KP303, our prodrug of quetiapine, for the treatment of schizophrenia and other CNS disorders, KP606/IR, our IR formulation of our prodrug of oxycodone, for the management of moderate to severe pain where the use of an opioid analgesic is appropriate, and KP746, our prodrug of oxymorphone, for the management of moderate to severe pain where the use of an opioid analgesic is appropriate. - Continue to build a global intellectual property portfolio.
-We intend to vigorously pursue composition-of-matter patent protection for our prodrugs in markets covering a majority of the global commercial opportunity.
+- Leverage our LAT platform technology to improve the attributes of widely-prescribed, approved drugs.
+We plan to employ our LAT platform technology to discover and develop prodrugs that can improve one or more of the attributes of approved drugs that are widely-prescribed.
+We intend to discover and develop prodrugs of FDA-approved drugs in multiple therapeutic areas. - Advance the development of our pipeline product candidates.
+We plan to advance the development of our co-lead product candidates, KP415 and KP484, for the treatment of ADHD.
+We plan to report pivotal efficacy trial data for KP415 and KP484, in 2018 and 2019, respectively, and we plan to report POC data for KP201/IR, KP511/ER and KP511/IR in 2019.
+In addition, we are developing KP303, our prodrug of quetiapine, for the treatment of schizophrenia and other CNS disorders, KP606, our IR formulation of our prodrug of oxycodone, for the management of moderate to severe pain where the use of an opioid analgesic is appropriate, and KP746, our prodrug of oxymorphone, for the management of moderate to severe pain where the use of an opioid analgesic is appropriate. - Continue to build a global intellectual property portfolio.
+We intend to vigorously pursue composition-of-matter patent protection for our prodrugs in markets covering a majority of the global commercial opportunity. - Commercialize APADAZ.
+We are evaluating potential U.S. commercialization options for APADAZ, including pursuing a commercial collaboration with pharmacy benefit managers who would agree to Tier 1 or equivalent reimbursement status, including the most favorable co-pay level in return for price parity with available generic products, or a partnership with a U.S.-based or global generic pharmaceutical manufacturer and distributor, or pursuing a strategic transaction.
+We may also license the international commercial rights to APADAZ to one or more collaborators.